(CNN) -- Federal authorities in New Mexico say they have located the car of a nun who was found dead earlier this week.

 No further details were provided, including where the beige 2005 Honda CR-V was discovered.

-Sister Marguerite Bartz's body was found in her convent in Navajo, New Mexico, in a remote area of the Four Corners region, said Lee Lamb, communications director for the diocese.
+The body of Sister Marguerite Bartz, 64, was found Sunday in her convent in Navajo, New Mexico, in a remote area of the Four Corners region, according to Lee Lamb, communications director for the diocese.
 Her home had been broken into and her car stolen, Lamb said.

-According to the FBI, which has jurisdiction, Bartz was killed between Halloween night and Sunday morning.
+Bartz was killed between Saturday night and Sunday morning, the FBI said.
 When she did not appear at Sunday Mass, a colleague checked on her and found her body.

-Bartz, born in 1945 in Plymouth, Wisconsin, entered the Sisters of the Blessed Sacrament in 1966 from Beaumont, Texas, and professed final vows in 1974, according to the diocese.
+Bartz, who was born in 1945 in Plymouth, Wisconsin, entered the Sisters of the Blessed Sacrament in 1966 from Beaumont, Texas, and professed final vows in 1974, according to the diocese.

-She held a bachelor of arts degree from Xavier University in New Orleans and a master's in religious education from Loyola University, also in New Orleans.
+She had a bachelor's degree from Xavier University in New Orleans, Louisiana, and a master's degree in religious education from Loyola University of New Orleans.

-For more than 40 years, Bartz was missioned in Dorchester, Massachusetts; Lawtell, Louisiana; Guadalupe Indian Mission in Pena Blanca, New Mexico; St. Joseph in Laguna, New Mexico; St. Catherine Indian School in Santa Fe, New Mexico; and since 1999, St. Berard's in Navajo, New Mexico.
+Bartz served in Dorchester, Massachusetts; Lawtell, Louisiana; Guadalupe Indian Mission in Pena Blanca, New Mexico; St. Joseph in Laguna, New Mexico; St. Catherine Indian School in Santa Fe, New Mexico; and, since 1999, St. Berard Parish in Navajo.

-Sixteen members of the Sisters of the Blessed Sacrament, a religious order founded 118 years ago by St. Katherine Drexel, minister in the Diocese of Gallup.
+There are 16 members of the Sisters of the Blessed Sacrament -- a religious order founded 118 years ago by St. Katharine Drexel -- ministering in the Diocese of Gallup, the diocese said.